MichelleGri/la-boulangerie/README.md

 * Remove order online button from menu page as it is not necessary.
 One person thought the link was not working as it was not directing to another page or section.
 This suggestion has been implemented.

 * The click and collect links direct to the contact us page but there are no further instructions given on how to order.
-*Note – This issue has not been resolved as it is not within the scope of the project at this stage.
+This issue has not been resolved as it is not within the scope of the project at this stage.
 One method of resolving this issue would be to direct the user to a customer account page, where further instructions can be given on how to place an order.

 #### HTML Validator